ambuj15/Bdd_with_Cucumber/SOLID_PRINCIPLES.md

   - **Architecture:** Chosing the right architecture based on the requirements is the first step in application development.
 Eg: MVC, WEBAPI, Spring-Boot
   - **Design Principles:** Choosing the right design principles helps in increading code maintainibility, extesibility and readability.
   - **Design Patterns:** We need to chose correct design pattern to build the software.

+3. How to achieve KISS?
+Ans: To achieve KISS:

+- Try to write simple code.
+- Think of many solutions and identify the best one out of them.
+- Whenever you find lengthy code, divide that into multiple methods